YottaDB/YDBDoc/MessageRecovery/errors.rst

 ACTOFFSET, Actuallist not allowed with offset

-Compile Time Error: This indicates that a DO command or extrinsic specified an actuallist and an entryref that includes an offset.
+Compile Time Error: This indicates that a DO command or an extrinsic specified an actuallist and an entryref that includes an offset.

 Action: Look for an inappropriate offset.